dnfield/flutter_svg/README.md

 - Support Radial gradients that use percentages in the offsets.
 - Dash path with percentage dasharray values (need good examples).
-- Display/visibility support.
-My hunch is that this is usually used more for SVG specific interactivity, which isn't supported or planned.
-- Inheritance of inheritable properties (~~necessary? preprocess?~~ significant progress, still some rough edges, particularly for definitions).
-- Support for minimal CSS/styles?
-See also [usvg](https://github.com/RazrFalcon/resvg/tree/master/usvg)
-  (partial style attribute mostly supported).
 - Markers.
 - Filters/effects (will require upstream engine changes, but doable).
 - Android Vector Drawable support beyond PoC - I'm willing to put more time into